-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.
-Philippians 4:7 ESV
+And the peace of God, which surpasses all understanding, will guard your hearts and your thoughts in Messiah Yeshua.
+Philippians 4:7

 The peace of God guards our hearts and minds.